Teknowmics-iqxora/API-Integration-Example-Java/README.md

 # API-Integration-Example---Java

- - This is simple maven java appliccation which introduce the smartdocs api such as user login, create project, create project folder and upload the document to smartdocs.
+ - This is simple maven java application which introduce the smartdocs api such as user login, create project, create project folder and upload the document to smartdocs.
  - Attached bat file 'SmartdocsApi batch file' to run application.
  - Step to run SmartdocsApi using attached batch file :